TABTO, Two Are Better Than One

 Retail Rescuers: using the word rescue can sometimes imply having a halo over ones head.
 It is always wise to do research before buying or adopting a rescue puppy.
 We have some of the best rescues in Colorado but we also have puppy flippers and sick puppies from back yard breeders.
 See if they are licensed with PACFA.
 Always wise to check out their record.

 When purchasing from a Pet Stores the buyer should do a little research prior to purchasing a puppy.
 Find out what state the said puppy came from and who the breeder was.
-Make sure you are not supporting puppy mill puppies where dogs are suffering.

 What are the current laws?